Frameworkium/frameworkium.github.io/_pages/ZephyrJiraLogging.md

 ## Test Case Management (TCM) Logging - Zephyr for JIRA

-Ideally, your tests should have test case equivalents, with manual steps written out, and perhaps linked and traceable to the original stories/tasks/epics/requirements/etc.
+Your tests may have test case equivalents, with manual steps written out, and perhaps linked and traceable to the original stories/tasks/epics/requirements/etc.

 When some of these tests are automated and others are run manually, it can be difficult to combine run results to show the overall test status.
-By annotating or tagging your tests with their jira ids, and providing your jira instance details, Frameworkium will log the results of test runs to jira in real time - making it much easier to keep track of execution progress.
+By annotating or tagging your tests with their Jira ids, and providing your Jira instance details, Frameworkium will log the results of test runs to Jira in real time - making it easier to keep track of execution progress.

 ### 1 - Annotate or Tag your tests